-In October 1999, the State of Wisconsin enacted the most ambitious land use legislation in the past two decades.
-Wisconsin’s Comprehensive Planning Legislation ensures that by 2010, every city, village, county and most towns in the state would be guided by a comprehensive plan as defined by state statute.
-The law came about in response to four major issues:
+Wisconsin’s Comprehensive Planning Legislation ensured that by 2010, every city, village, county and most towns in the state would be guided by a comprehensive plan as defined by state statute.

 - As of 1998, only 29% of all Wisconsin communities had any kind of land use plan in place at all.

-- These plans varied widely in their content, quality and age.
+- The plans that did exist varied widely in their content, quality and age.
 Some communities had detailed plans covering a wide range of issues that were frequently updated.
 Other communities had poorly conceived or old plans.

 - Even those communities with good plans often did not invest the time and resources to implement those plans when actual land use decisions were being made.